Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: System Description and Other Preliminaries

-This system of agents is a simple representation for a system of multi-rotors executing planar motion, with constraints placed on their velocity inputs, motivated by the PX4 autopilot \cite{PX4_meier} used for velocity-based control of multi-rotors (simulated in the Robot Operating System (ROS) environment and discussed in Section \ref{method_sec}).
-The model is beneficial for a preliminary stability analysis of the formation preservation algorithm presented here.
-Such a team of multi-rotors may be required to survey an area, track a target \cite{meng2014}, or deliver a payload \cite{vijay2009}.

-\begin{remark} {The system model \eqref{sys_model} is chosen to align with the PX4 implementation of velocity reference-based PID control (used in the ROS simulations) and the BLF-based distance-bounding control proposed in this paper is extendable to systems modelled using second-order dynamics.} \end{remark}
+This system of agents is a simple representation for a system of multi-rotors executing planar motion, with constraints placed on their velocity inputs, motivated by the PX4 autopilot \cite{PX4_meier} used for velocity-based control of multi-rotors (simulated in the ROS environment and discussed in the section \textit{ROS Environment Simulation Results}).
+The model is beneficial for preliminary stability analysis of the formation preservation algorithm presented here. \begin{remark} {The system model \eqref{sys_model} is chosen to align with the PX4 implementation of velocity reference-based \textbf{proportional-integral-derivative (PID)} control (used in the ROS simulations), and the BLF-based distance-bounding control proposed in this paper is extendable to systems modeled using second-order dynamics.} \end{remark}

-\subsection{Barrier Lyapunov function}
+\subsection{Barrier Lyapunov Function}

-Barrier Lyapunov functions (BLFs) provide the framework for ensuring constrained system operation \cite{tee2009barrier}.
-They extend the idea of control Lyapunov functions (CLFs) by inherently including the constraints in the function and associated control law formulation.
-They have been extended to multi-objective multi-agent problems requiring one or a few objectives to be performance-bounded \cite{jain2019}.
+Barrier Lyapunov functions (BLFs) \cite{tee2009barrier} provide the framework for ensuring safety through constrained system operation.
+They extend the idea of \textbf{control Lyapunov functions (CLFs)} by inherently including the constraints in the function and associated control law formulation.
+They have been extended to multi-objective, multi-agent problems requiring one or a few objectives to be performance-bounded.\cite{jain2019}